Seattle Restored

 For more information and details on all participating pop-up shops and art installations, go to seattlerestored.org.

 The City of Seattle encourages everyone to participate in its programs and activities.
-For additional questions, translation or interpretation, technical assistance, disability accommodations, materials in alternate formats, or accessibility information, please contact the Office of Economic Development at (206) 684-8090 or oed@seattle.gov.
+If you need help, translation, disability accommodations, or materials in a different format, contact our office at (206) 684-8090 or at OED@seattle.gov.